 Dan Staren is a member of the firm's commercial litigation group.
-His practice focuses on intellectual property and technology litigation involving a wide variety of companies in various industries, including telecommunications, cloud computing and life sciences.
+His practice focuses on a wide range of complex business disputes, including contract, corporate governance and intellectual property and technology litigation.

 Arizona State University, Sandra Day O'Connor College of Law (J.D., cum laude, 2015)

 Research Editor, Arizona State Law Journal